 Areas of the infrared spectrum remain unexplored, which persuaded scientists from the US and Germany to highlight the need for a new infrared astronomy observatory that would function as a modern successor to the KAO.
 This new airborne observatory needed greater angular resolution, enhanced sensitivity and higher spectral resolution to answer fundamental questions about galactic and extragalactic astronomy, and about the origins and development of our own Solar System.

-In late 1996, NASA and DLR agreed to develop and operate this new observatory, SOFIA – the Stratospheric Observatory for Infrared Astronomy.
+In late 1996, NASA and DLR agreed to develop and operate this new observatory, SOFIA - the Stratospheric Observatory for Infrared Astronomy.
 Following integration of the telescope and finalisation of structural modifications to the aircraft, flight tests commenced in April 2007.
-Since early 2008, SOFIA has been housed at its home base, a hangar in the Dryden Aircraft Operations Facility (DAOF) at the NASA Dryden Flight Research Center.
+Since early 2008, SOFIA is housed as its home base, NASA’s Armstrong Flight Research Center's hangar 703, in Palmdale, California.
 After further modifications to the aircraft, the observatory underwent a comprehensive range of flight tests scheduled to commence in December 2009 to prepare for operation.
 At the end of May 2010, SOFIA took off for its first astronomical test measurements, and completed the 'first light' flight.
 Beginning in the autumn of 2010, the observatory will be available for scientific use.
 Extended test phases are also scheduled for the first two years.

 These two instruments are being financed by the Max-Planck institutes and university institutes involved, with the latter sourcing funds from the German Research Foundation (Deutsche Forschungsgemeinschaft; DFG).